 Alternatives 1, 2, 3, and Preferred Alternative 4, Option a specify a 22" minimum size limit for gag, which is in accordance with Amendment 30B.
 Alternative 4, Option b introduces a slot limit permitting landing of gag 22-30" in length, only.
 Other species currently managed with a slot limit include lesser amberjack and banded rudderfish.
 For these species, both the commercial and recreational sectors share the same slot limit.
 A slot limit for gag is not proposed for the commercial sector at this time.
 It is likely that the implementation of a slot limit on the recreational sector, but not the commercial sector, could contribute to additional complaints by recreational anglers against the commercial sector.
-Gag is the most popular species of grouper among recreational fishing tournaments, where the goal is to catch the biggest fish.
+Gag is the most popular species of grouper among recreational fishermen and a slot limit is likely to be very unpopular.
+A slot limit also presents a problem for recreational fishing tournaments, where the goal is to catch the biggest fish.
 Fishing tournaments are important social events within the recreational community and implementing a slot limit on gag would create a legal problem for these events.
 After weighing these concerns, the Council removed Option b as preferred.
 The Preferred Alternative 4, Option a does not include a slot limit.